Vinifera-Developers/Vinifera/docs/Miscellaneous.md

 - OverlayTypes 27 to 38 (fourth Tiberium images) were hardcoded to be impassable by infantry.
 This limitation is removed.
 - Harvesters used to drop their cargo as Tiberium Riparius on death.
 They will now drop the Tiberium types they are carrying, instead.
 - It is no longer required to list all Tiberiums in a map to override some Tiberium's properties.
-- It was possible to make a building get built at a different speed than its cost implied by giving the building a `FreeUnit` or `PadAircraft` that was more expensive than the building itself.
-This functionality has been removed in preference of `BuildTimeCost`.
+- `FreeUnit` or `PadAircraft` would in some cases affect the cost of a building.
+This functionality has been removed.

 ## Quality of Life